nchase/memetica/src/2016-01-31-simplicity.md

 # Simplicity: Syntax in Markup Templating

 Five years ago I thought Haml[^1] was the coolest thing around.

-When [Jade](jade-lang.com/) came out, because I knew Haml, I thought it was great.
+When [Jade](jade-lang.com/) came out, I thought Jade was great too.
-The root of my happiness about these two stems from the clever succinct syntax - way less text to write and keep track of than HTML.
+The core of my happiness around these two languages stems from the clever, succinct syntax.
+There's way less to write than HTML, so the code looks "clean".

-I no longer think that templating languages that have succinct syntax are useful.
+---

-In fact, I don't want any special syntax.
-I want something-like-HTML that gives me the ability to write code expressions and logic and include other files inside of HTML-like strings.
+These days I don't want any special syntax.

+These days I just want file includes and normal code for a given language alongside and inside of HTML-like strings.[^2]

 ---